 There’s a reason your dog stretches out after waking up.
 Stretching is one of the best ways to increase flexibility, reduce pain, and help you move more freely, and the morning is one of the best times to do it.

-That?s because, after sleeping in the same position for several hours, it can get your blood flowing again, and helps lengthen your contracted muscles.
-It doesn?t have to take long.
+That’s because, after sleeping in the same position for several hours, it can our blood flowing again, and helps lengthen your contracted muscles.
+It doesn’t have to take long.
 Science has shown that for most people, performing several stretches for 15 to 30 seconds repeated two to four times can be beneficial.

 Types of Stretches

 There are several different ways to stretch.

 - Static Stretching is the most basic form.
 It involves extending your muscle to its full range of motion and holding it there for 10 to 30 seconds.
 It is helpful in improving your overall soft tissue flexibility.

 - Dynamic Stretching takes more coordination.
 This involves stretching repeatedly through a smooth range of motion 10 to 12 times to increase mobility.
 This also helps with your balance and control.